Photograph: The Lexington

 Advertising

-Finding a down-to-earth pub in the King’s Cross neighbourhood is easy.
-This list delivers all the backstreet boozers you need to have on the radar – from places that champion craft beer from breweries around the world to gastropubs and watering holes which double up as ace indie music venues.
+Finding a down-to-earth pub in the busy, busy King’s Cross neighbourhood is easy.
+This list delivers all the backstreet boozers you need to have on the radar – from places that champion craft beer from breweries around the world to gastropubs and watering holes which double up as extremely good indie music venues (The Lexington and The Harrison, since you asked).
 If you want lovely local bars, Kings Cross has got those too, as well as great neighbourhood restaurants.
 Cheers!
+Get stuck into our Kings Cross area guide if you want even more to do while youre there.

 RECOMMENDED: These are the Best 50 Pubs in London